Arthur-Milchior/anki-empty-first-field/README.md

 ## Effect
 * Allows to add a note with an empty first field.
-* Allows to forbid adding a card without tag
 * Allows to import notes without having to select a position for the first field
 * If there are no first field, duplicates are not checked when you